agiliq/building-api-django/docs/views-and-generic-views.rst

 The :code:`PollList` and :code:`PollDetail` get the work done, but there are bunch of common operations, we can do it in abstract away.

 The generic views of Django Rest Framework help us in code reusablity.
-They infer the response format and allowed methods from the serilizer class and base class.
+They infer the response format and allowed methods from the serializer class and base class.

 Change your :code:`apiviews.py` to the below code, and leave urls.py as is.